 - Dietary Supplements

-Since many of the products sold through nutraceutical channels have little to no government oversight, results are generally unknown.
+Since many of the products sold through nutraceutical and supplement channels have little to no government oversight, results are generally unknown.
 Many products come with claims of helping with various ailments or providing necessary supplements, many of that are unconfirmed.
-This has opened the door to numerous companies and products flooding the retail markets making a variety of health claims.
+This has opened the door to numerous online companies and products flooding the retail markets making a variety of health claims.
+Many times these businesses offer free trials or other programs to sign up customers, only to experience problems later on after the billing cycle has finished.

 Nutraceutical products are generally categorized by the US Government using the Standard Industrial Classification (SIC) System.
 The SIC system identifies the primary purposes of the businesses and uses that for categorization.
 The most commonly applied SIC codes to nutraceutical products include: